 How to Enable Spotify Equalizer On Android

-It is up to every Android manufacturer to install its Equalizer, which Spotify then uses.
+- It depends on the Android manufacturer to install its Equalizer, which Spotify then uses.
 Here you can see the equalizers from Motorola and Samsung’s versions of Android.

-All of these equalizers will work slightly differently but do roughly the same thing.
+All of these equalizers will work a little differently but do roughly the same thing.
 Play around with them until you know the sound you want.
-If you don’t see the opportunity to use an equalizer, it means your manufacturer hasn’t enabled one.
+If you can’t find the option of Equalizer, it means your manufacturer didn’t installed it.

 How to Enable Spotify Equalizer on macOS